 All applications must be made online via www.trinityball.co.uk.
 If an application is submitted with incorrect or misleading details, it shall be rendered void.
 Any change in applicant details (such as change of address) must thus be communicated to the Ticketing Officer at the earliest opportunity.
 By submitting an application, the applicant agrees to have his or her details stored electronically.
 The details shall under no circumstances be passed onto any third party and shall remain confidential.

 Confirmation of application will be generated online by the ticketing system supplying with a unique reference number; applicants are strongly advised to keep this number private and not disclose it to anyone.

 Payments may only be made via Bank Transfer.
 When applying, payment instructions will be issued.
 You will not be required to pay until your ticket has been approved.
-Once your ticket has been approved, we require payment within seven days.
+Once your ticket has been approved, we require payment within five working days.
 Please make sure instructions are followed closely, paying close attention to reference number, amount and bank details.
 Should the Ticketing Officer be unable to clearly identify the transaction into the Trinity May Ball account with the appropriate ticket applicant, the Committee reserves the right to assume no payment has been made.